Tomcariello/Politi-Kaboom/readme.md

 	Version.03: Add scaffolding
 		To do:
-			Allow user to select their specific enemy or left/right leaning enemy (or random) Keep high score table
+			Keep high score table

 		Done:
-			Add Main Menu (and make options respond to clicks) Build framework for Studio splash screen
+			Add Main Menu Scene & Options (and add click listeners) Build framework for Studio splash screen
 			Re-organized folder structure (which broke everything...)
-			Fixed the broken things from Version .03 (Need to read up on RESOURCES folder)
+			Fixed the broken things from Version .03 (Need to read up on RESOURCES folder) Adjust code to include a Game Manager Singleton Allow user to select their specific enemy or left/right leaning enemy (or random) Allow User to restart game after losing

 	Version.04: Add some style
 		To do: